xapax/security/basics_of_windows.md

 ## Workgroup

 A workgroup architecture stands in contrast to the domain-system.
 A workgroup is based on the idea of peer-to-peer and not server-client as Domain is.
 In Domain you have a server (domain controller) and a client (the user).
 Therefore it might be a bit hard to control a network bigger than a dozen clients.
 So it is usually used for smaller networks.
+If a computer is part of a workgroup it cannot be part of a domain.
+In a workgroup architecture each computer is in charge of its own security settings.
+So there is no single computer in charge of all the security settings for the workgroup.

+In a network you can have several workgroups.
+But that is usually not the case.

+In a workgroup users can see each other, and share files.

 ## User privileges